 The three most relevant emerging trends identified

 The outcome of the University Preview was a set of seven trends that had emerged from the community input and workshop discussions.
-You can explore the full set of trends in the attachment at the end of this article.
+People logged in with their Aalto University account can view the full set of trends in the attachment at the end of this article.

 At the end of the University Preview, the board and Aalto Management Team identified the three most relevant emerging trends of the seven trends.
 These three trends were named Leading the sustainable way, Opportunities of the future and Hybrid ways of working.